Cubinx09/CubeOS/README.md

 I can't really tell what sort of vibe or aesthetic I'm going for, but it's one that's pleasing to me.
 I'm planning to add more windows dedicated to more personal website stuff, but also I may add in a roullette wheel.
 All depends on how I can manage to pull it off.

 Once again I'm sorry it looks very dry but!
 I'll work my best to fix it!!

+So far I got clock logic and dragElement logic working.